 Tenured Professor, Lead Faculty in Graphic Design at Cuesta College.
 Canguo earned his BA in Photography (2006) and subsequently his MFA in Photography from the Beijing Film Academy (2010).
 He received his second MFA in Visual Design from the University of Massachusetts - Dartmouth (2015).
-He has been teaching at the university-level for almost fifteen years and working in the Art & Design field for over twenty.
-He teach and professionally work a wide range of fields: Photography, Motion/3D Design, Web & UX Design, Digital Arts, Illustration, and Graphic Design.
+He has been teaching at the university level for almost fifteen years and working in the Art & Design field for over twenty.
+He teaches and professionally works a wide range of fields: Photography, Motion/3D Design, Web & UX Design, Digital Arts, Illustration, and Graphic Design.
 Dedicate himself to innovation and challenge the barrier between arts and technologies, to connect academic and professional.
 He is a multidisciplinary artist, inspirational educator, and practical professionals engage in creating new solutions for unknown problems.